 $5,250,000$2,405/sf-3.7%

-Market read.
-Most recent trades (2026) cleared a median $4,376/sf across 1 sale.
-Median listing discount 1.8% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.
+Market read. $/sf is measured on the latest sales with reliable square footage (2023): a median $4,193/sf across 1 sale.
+The building has traded as recently as 2026.
+Median listing discount 1.5% from the last ask — a recurring negotiation gap worth pricing into any offer or listing strategy.

 The retrade record